A message from Governor Janet Mills

 See the latest news releases, radio addresses, executive orders from Gov. Janet Mills, as well as a timeline of the administration's response to COVID-19.

 Maine’s CDC updates COVID-19 cases on its website every day.
-Dr. Nirav Shah, Maine CDC director, holds a live public briefing each weekday.
+Dr. Nirav Shah, Maine CDC director, holds a live public briefing each Monday, Wednesday and Friday.
 Watch here or visit MainePublic on YouTube to view past briefings.

 A-Z Agency Directory